 3. Texture Wall

-While this may limit your options of matching clothing, a textured wall is great for headshots as it doesn’t distract from the child and can give them a more edgy feel.
+While this may limit your options for matching clothing, a textured wall is great for headshots as it doesn’t distract from the child and can give them a more edgy feel.

 4. Outdoor Headshots